 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where rayite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where rayite typically forms.
 If you start seeing lorandite, realgar, orpiment in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.